Alcohol and Drug Use in Young People

 - Make car crashes more likely.
 If young people drink and drive, or if they drive while they are high, they can easily hurt themselves or others.

-- Lead to unprotected sex and/or vulnerability to sexual assault.
+- Lead to unprotected sex and/or sexual assault.
 This can lead to pregnancy and sexually transmitted infections, including HIV.

 - Increase the risk of injury and death.

 - Cause young people to do things they wouldn't usually do.
 They may say things that hurt their friends or do something illegal that could result in paying a large fine, losing your driver's licence, or other legal problems.

 - Affect schoolwork and cause young people to lose interest in school and their future.
 Poor grades or lack of focus may make it harder for them to reach their dreams.

 - Change how young people feel about their life.
 It can lead to depression and suicide.

 - Cause mood swings and affect young people's sleep and their ability to think, learn, reason, remember, and solve problems.